 Here is the protocol we will follow until further notice:

 -We will hold classes and consultations outdoors when we can.

 -We will use online learning to fill in gaps when needed.

 -As a very last resort, we will postpone classes to a later date.

--We will extend the expiration date(s) of private lesson packages.
+-We will extend the expiration date(s) of private lesson packages if deemed necessary.

-At this point in time, all classes, private lessons, day-training, and boarding are on schedule.
+At this point in time, all classes, private lessons, day-training, boarding and board/training are on schedule.

 Please be aware that we are taking extra sanitizing precautions in addition to our regular cleaning(s) over the next several months.
 To date, CDC has not received any reports of pets or other animals becoming sick with COVID-19.
 “At this time, there’s no evidence that companion animals including pets can spread COVID-19.
 However, since animals can spread other diseases to people, it’s always a good idea to wash your hands after being around animals.”

 Lastly, if you are practicing social distancing and do not feel comfortable coming to the training facility or do not feel secure having a trainer come to your home, please let us know and we will work with you remotely.